PyO3/pyo3/guide/src/features.md

 This feature is not needed for extension modules, but for compatibility it is enabled by default until at least the PyO3 0.14 release.

+If you choose not to enable this feature, you should call `pyo3::prepare_freethreaded_python()` before attempting to call any other Python APIs.

 > This feature is enabled by default.
 To disable it, set `default-features = false` for the `pyo3` entry in your Cargo.toml.

 ## Advanced Features